r-elsa/invoicing/README.md

 - The user can create new invoices.
 - The user can view existing invoices in more detail.
 - The user can update existing invoices.
-- The user can delete an invoice and the invoice isappears from the dashboard.
+- The user can delete an invoice and the invoice disappears from the dashboard.
 - The user can log out of the system.

 ### Further development ideas